January 9, 2026

 Key Factors That Determine Tobacco Feeder Accuracy

 Tobacco feeder accuracy is not a single parameter — it is the combined result of seven interdependent factors.
-Optimising each one is essential for consistent rod weight performance across production runs.
+Each one must be managed consistently for stable cigarette weight production.

 Moisture is the single most significant variable affecting tobacco feeder accuracy.
 Cut tobacco at the correct moisture specification — typically 12 to 14 percent — flows consistently through the feeder’s hopper, belts, and distribution system.
 Tobacco that is too dry flows too freely — surging through the garniture and producing overweight cigarettes.
 Tobacco that is too moist clumps and restricts flow — producing underweight cigarettes or stoppages.